PlasmaControl/tokeye/README.md

 tokeye app           # opens web app on http://localhost:7860
 ```

-- The default model downloads automatically from Hugging Face on first use (~30 MB, cached — no manual setup).
+- The default model downloads automatically from Hugging Face on first use (~30 MB).
 - No data on hand?
 Click "Load Example Signal" in the app, or generate one from the shell with `tokeye example`.
 - `pip install` requires Python >= 3.13; `uvx`/`uv tool install` fetch a compatible Python automatically.